taltman/taltman.github.io/_posts/2020-08-07-goodwill-covidiots.md

 that would require you to spend a fair amount of time unpacking your bags, and sorting by walking around the parking lot, which was quickly filling up behind me with more cars.
-It would be increasingly hard to maneouver around the bins and cars while maintaining 6 feet of separation between the workers and other donors milling about.
+It would be increasingly hard to maneuver around the bins and cars while maintaining 6 feet of separation between the workers and other donors milling about.

 While I was asking the supervisor (the one with bare nostrils) about